-The Fund may invest in FDI for hedging and efficient portfolio management purposes.
-(See "Borrowing and Leverage; Leverage" below for details of the leverage effect of investing in FDI).
+The Fund may invest in financial derivative instruments ("FDIs") for hedging and efficient portfolio management purposes (see "Borrowing and Leverage; Leverage" below for details of the leverage effect of utilising FDI).

 Shareholders should note that all fees and expenses (including investment management fees) will be charged to the capital of the Fund.
-Thus, on redemptions of holdings Shareholders may not receive back the full amount invested.
+This will have the effect of lowering the capital value of your investment and may result in your capital being eroded.
+For further information refer to Section 3.9 - "Fees and Expenses".